%}

 Olga died in 2001.

-Olga Lengyel Shoah Foundation Interview
+Olga Lengyel Shoah Foundation Testimony

 Olga Lengyel made it her mission to let the world know about the atrocities of Auschwitz in the hopes that such horrors would never befall other societies again.
 In this excerpt from her University of Southern California Shoah Foundation interview, Olga speaks frankly about her guilt surrounding the fate of her family, and her driving need to begin work on her autobiography, Five Chimneys, while living in Paris after the end of World War II.